openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 44: Power load reporting frequency

 Parameter defines Time between reports.
-Parameter defines Time between reports.
+<p&gtParameter defines Time between reports.
 The report will be sent if last reported value differs from the current value, else reports will also be sent in case of polling.
-Default setting: 3 600 (s)
+Default setting: 3 600 (s)</p&gt
 Values in the range 0 to 65534 may be set.

 The manufacturer defined default value is ```30```.